 Introduction by the Chair of the Remuneration Committee

-The 2021 remuneration reported herein is fully aligned with the deployment of DSM’s strategic objectives.
-In addition, we continued in 2021 to deliver improvements in customer-centricity, large innovation projects, integrating acquired businesses, cost control and operational excellence, resulting in sound results, which are reflected in the remuneration as presented in this report.
+The 2022 remuneration reported herein is fully aligned with the pursuit of DSM’s strategic objectives.
+In addition, we continued in 2022 to remain focused on customer-centricity, large innovation projects, integrating acquired businesses, cost control, and operational excellence.

 Chair, Remuneration Committee

 Brighter Living Solutions Plus (BLS+) is DSM’s program for the development of sustainable, innovative solutions with environmental and/or social benefits, creating shared value for our stakeholders.
 BLS+ are products, services and technologies that, considered over their life cycle, offer a benefit recognized by key stakeholders, underpinned with substantiating evidence, whilst having no urgent negative signals.
 Three performance levels are defined, where the product is:

 - ‘In Transition’, to identify products that either do not meet the DSM minimum requirements, or where an urgent negative signal has been identified